Good Cause Exception Hearing Tips

 You can have an attorney present.
 And this is something that our firm regularly handles to show you have the correct documents, you’ve been rehabilitated, and that you deserve this good cause exception.
 There is an additional reason you may go to a hearing, which would be if it’s an offense on the precluded list.
 If you have a criminal history and any violation here in Arizona, it’s listed on that list.
 It’s mainly about child abuse, sexual misconduct, or violent crimes.
 Things like that are on the precluded list, defined in Arizona state statutes.
 Then you would not go to a hearing; you would likely have your good cause exception denied.
 However, suppose you had similar convictions or arrests in a different state.
 In that case, a hearing may be conducted to see if that arrest or conviction in another state is substantially like what’s outlined in the Arizona statutes.
 So, that can be another reason your good cause exception would go to an administrative hearing.

 A Good Cause Exception Hearing

-Arizona fingerprint clearance card applicants who find they have initially been denied a card can request a hearing.
-This administrative hearing is an expedited review of good cause exception and is held so the applicant can show their past crimes are no longer an issue.
-The hearing is overseen by an administrative law judge in Phoenix, Arizona with the Office of Administrative Hearings.
+Arizona fingerprint clearance card applicants who find they have initially been denied a card can apply for a good cause exception.
+The Arizona Board of Fingerprinting may deny the initial good cause exception and forward the case to a hearing in front of an administrative law judge in Phoenix, Arizona.
+The hearing provides an opportunity for the applicant to show their past crimes are no longer an issue.
 This hearing gives the applicant the opportunity to submit witness testimony (in person or by affidavit) and give testimony to the judge in regard to their rehabilitation, unlikeliness to commit another crime.
 It is during this time the applicant showcases why they should be given a good cause exception.